temporalio/documentation/docs/application-development-guide.md

 Use the `SignalWithStartWorkflow()` API on the Go SDK Temporal Client to start a Workflow Execution (if not already running) and pass it the Signal at the same time.

-Because the Workflow Execution may not exist, this API does not take a Run ID as a parameter
+Because the Workflow Execution might not exist, this API does not take a Run ID as a parameter

 ```go
 // ...